Three discreet sensors in her ceiling. A trusted neighbour fifteen minutes away. Someone real at the door when it matters.

 Three discreet sensors in Liisa's ceiling.
 They notice presence, breathing, and movement.
 Nothing is recorded.
 Nothing leaves the home.

-Presence · Rhythm · Breath · 14 per minute
+Presence · Rhythm · Steady breath

 Presence · Breath · Rest pattern